Nan Z. Da

 Education: BA, University of Chicago; PhD, University of Michigan

 Nan Z Da 笪章难 is an associate professor in the Department of English.
-She taught at the University of Notre Dame in the departments of English and East Asian Language and Literatures for nine years before moving to Johns Hopkins.
+She taught at the University of Notre Dame for nine years in the departments of English and East Asian Language and Literatures before moving to Johns Hopkins.

 Scholarly Publications